roshandathathri/roshandathathri.github.io/_pages/about.md

 # News

+* Our work on [Distributed Word2Vec using Gluon](http://arxiv.org/abs/1909.03359) is now on arxiv.
 * Our paper on [Distributed Triangle Counting on GPUs (DistTC)](https://roshandathathri.github.io/publication/2019-graphchallenge) was accepted to **IEEE HPEC GraphChallenge 2019** and it won the **Student Innovation Award**.
 * Our paper on [Bulk-Asynchronous Gluon system](https://roshandathathri.github.io/publication/2019-pact) for distributed and heterogeneous graph analytics was accepted to **PACT 2019** and was **Nominated for Best Paper**.
 * Our work on analyzing massive graph datasets using [Intel Optance DC Persistent Memory](https://arxiv.org/abs/1904.07162) is now on arxiv (Read about our work in the [SIGARCH blog](https://www.sigarch.org/using-intel-optane-dc-persistent-memory-for-in-memory-graph-analytics/)).